PhilAndrew/JumpMicro/README.md

 JumpMicro is Scala Microservice by convention, a standard way of writing Microservices by following a set of conventions and examples which lead to the production of a microservice and microservices which cooperate together.

+## What do you need to setup?

+JMScalaJs required that a Neo4J database is available, refer to the file jumpmicro.conf for connection settings.

+Also to compile JMScalaJs refer to the Idris compile information below to allow Idris to be compiled.

 ## How to get started

 Go to the JMScalaJs directory and